 Some medicines used to treat epilepsy

 Some medicines used to treat HIV and Hepatitis C virus infections (so-called protease inhibitors and non-nucleoside reverse transcriptase inhibitors)

-Griseofulvin (an anti-fungal medicine)
+Griseofulvin (an antifungal medicine)

 Certain sedatives (called ‘barbiturates’)

-St. John’s Wort (an herbal remedy).
+St. John’s Wort (a herbal remedy).

-Microgynon 30 contains lactose and sucrose - if you have been told by your doctor that you have intolerance to some sugars, contact your GP before you buy Microgynon 30 online.
+Microgynon 30 contains lactose and sucrose - if you have been told by your doctor that you have an intolerance to some sugars, contact your GP before you buy Microgynon 30 online.